StyleShit/vite-plugin-twig-loader/README.md

 }
 ```

-And then, add the following line to your `tsconfig.json`:
+And then, make sure it's being included in your `tsconfig.json`:

 ```JSON
 {